-The CM Act defines the coastal zone which is made up of four coastal management areas.
-The CM SEPP includes maps of the coastal zone and coastal management areas according to the definitions in the CM Act and establishes development controls to be applied in each area to achieve the objectives of the CM Act.
-Coastal management in NSW supports the objects of the Marine Estate Management Act 2014.
+The Coastal Management Act defines the coastal zone which is comprised of four coastal management areas.
+The CM SEPP includes maps of the coastal zone and coastal management areas and establishes development controls to be applied in each to achieve the Act’s objectives.
+Coastal management in NSW supports the objects of the Marine Estate Management Act.

 Environment protection legislation

-The Environmental Planning and Assessment Act 1979 sets the framework for land use planning decisions.
-It is complemented by state environmental planning policies (SEPPs) that deal with planning issues for the coastal zone, including matters arising under the CM SEPP, SEPP No. 50 – Canal Estate Development and SEPP No. 62 – Sustainable Aquaculture.
+The Environmental Planning and Assessment Act 1979 sets the framework for land-use planning decisions.
+It is complemented by state environmental planning policies (SEPPs) that deal with planning issues for the coastal zone, including matters arising under the CM SEPP, SEPP No. 50 – Canal Estate Development and SEPP (Primary Production and Rural Development) 2019.